-Yet another reason to review your estate plan is to make sure that the individuals you have named in key positions are still able to serve and that they are still who you would choose to make decisions for you.
-The nominations to review in your Will include your Personal Representative (formerly known as your Executor) and any Trustee or Guardian named therein.
-You should also review who you named to serve in your Durable Power of Attorney and Health Care Proxy.
+Reviewing your estate plan also ensures that the individuals you have named in key positions are still able to serve and that they are still who you would choose to make decisions for you.
+The nominations to review in your Will include your Personal Representative and any Trustee or Guardian named therein.
+You should also review who you named to serve in your Durable Power of Attorney and Health prime